saidavanam/spark-LA1/question-2.md

 6. **External Data Sources**:
    - Spark can read and write data to/from various external data sources like HDFS, Apache Cassandra, HBase, JDBC databases, and more.
 These external data sources provide a way to ingest, store, and access data during Spark processing.

 In summary, Spark's storage layers are essential for optimizing data processing in distributed computing environments.
 Depending on the use case and resource constraints, Spark allows you to configure different storage levels to strike a balance between memory usage, CPU usage, and fault tolerance.
 Properly configuring and managing these storage layers is crucial for ensuring the performance and reliability of Spark applications.
-Note that there may have been updates or changes to Spark's storage capabilities after my knowledge cutoff date in January 2022, so it's a good idea to consult the latest Spark documentation for any new features or improvements.